alex-gdv/alex-gdv/README.md

 ### hello there 👋

-i'm a machine learning research engineer based in London. at the moment, i'm excited and passionate about reinforcement learning and automatic differentiation.
+i'm a machine learning research engineer based in London. at the moment, i'm excited and passionate about reinforcement learning and how NNs train.

 currently, a peer and i are working on the Kaggle competition [_NeurIPS 2023 - Machine Unlearning_](https://www.kaggle.com/competitions/neurips-2023-machine-unlearning). you can find the project in my pinned repos.